eschlot/DovetailPositions/README.md

 Actually the process is lengthy and it is required to work very exact when dialing in the zero-position again and again.
 But it is possible to cut perfect dovetails at high quality.

-## Using the tool:

-The tool is written with JavaFX and the textfields and the tables to add the dovetail positions require always to press "Enter" after a number is changed.
-This is a bit unpleasant for the moment and I do not expect too many people to use the tool in the end.
-But maybe somebody likes to contribute to improve this behavior.